microsoft/WhatTheHack/035-HubAndSpoke/Student/Resources/bicep/README.md

 Using Cloud Shell is recommended, as it already has the necessary tools installed.
 However, Cloud Shell has a timeout of about 20 minutes and may experience timeouts (in which case, run the same command again to pick up the deployments where they stopped).

+Challenges are meant to be deployed sequentially, as the infrastructure builds on itself.
+For example, to work with the Challenge 5 infrastructure, deploy Challenges 1-4 first.

 ### Prerequisites

 - Azure PowerShell module